mjeronen/hakuperusteet/README.md

  - This file is used during unit and UI-tests, uses mock server and Postgres.
 Both mock server and Posgres has different ports than in reference.conf above.
 Unit tests do not use mock server, hence their port numbers are irrelevant.

-### src/test/resources/hsqlReference.conf

- - This optional config files is used to enable in-memory HSQLDB.
-Used with UI-tests, because Bamboo does not have Postgres.

 ## Build